Cheikh Tidiane Gadio: Diplomatic and political career

-After more than nine years as Foreign Minister, Dr. Gadio was replaced by Madické Niang in the government named on 1 October 2009.
+After more than nine years as Foreign Minister, Gadio was replaced by Madické Niang in the government named on 1 October 2009.
 No reason was given, although in the Senegalese press it was reported that Gadio had a poor relationship with Karim Wade, the President's son, who also served in the government as Minister of State for International Cooperation, Infrastructure, Air Transport, and Public Works.
 Gadio was against all attempts of monarchical transfer of power (or worse "dynastic succession"), which he believed President Wade was preparing his son for.
 In protest, Gadio did not attend the weekly ministerial meetings at the presidential palace for six months prior to his departure from Wade's government.

-A few months after his dismissal, Dr. Gadio launched a new political movement, the Citizen Political Movement (Mouvement politique citoyen Luy Jot Jotna; MPCL) in May 2010, and reaffirmed his support for pan-Africanism expressing his hope for an "African Renaissance" in the 21st century.
+A few months after his dismissal, Gadio launched a new political movement, the Citizen Political Movement (Mouvement politique citoyen Luy Jot Jotna; MPCL) in May 2010, and reaffirmed his support for pan-Africanism expressing his hope for an "African Renaissance" in the 21st century.
 Gadio joined the opposition against President Wade's regime and vowed to combat all efforts to eliminate the second round of presidential elections in Senegal; the proposal to reduce elections to a single round was perceived as a change that would work to Wade's benefit and allow him to install his son in power.
 Dr. Gadio stood in the February 2012 presidential election as one of the candidates of the 23 June Movement (M23), he placed eighth in the elections out of 14 candidates.

 Life post diplomatic service

 After leaving Wade's government, in November 2009 Gadio co-founded a consulting and advisory firm (Sarata Holding LLC) for "Business and Development Partnerships with Africa," with three locations: Dakar, Washington, DC, Casablanca.
 He was the Chairman and CEO of that firm until March 2016.

 In November 2012, he founded the Pan-African Strategies Institute, and he has subsequently served as its President.
 Speaking at the Bamako Forum in February 2015, he argued in favor of integration between regions as a step towards African unity.
 He said that some national borders, such as those separating Senegal from Gambia and Guinea-Bissau, lacked justification and should be eliminated.

-Dr. Gadio was appointed Special Envoy for the Organization of Islamic Cooperation (OIC) for the Central African Republique in February 2014 and served as such for three years.
+Gadio was appointed Special Envoy for the Organization of Islamic Cooperation (OIC) for the Central African Republique in February 2014 and served as such for three years.
 He was given an additional appointment in 2016 with OIC as the Secretary General Special Representative for Africa in charge of the Mali and Sahel crisis, Boko Haram and The Lake Chad Basin countries.

-After legislative elections in 2017, in which Dr. Gadio's political party participated, he was elected to the Senegalese Parliament as a Congressman for 5 years.
+After legislative elections in 2017, in which Gadio's political party participated, he was elected to the Senegalese Parliament as a Congressman for 5 years.